kshedden/case_studies/stats485/syllabus.md

 ## Format:

-The lectures will be balanced between informal discussion and more formal lectures introducing new areas and unfamiliar ideas.
+The lectures will be balanced between informal discussion and more formal presentations introducing new areas and unfamiliar ideas.
 Regular attendance and participation is expected.
 This is an in-person seminar-style course and lectures will not be recorded or streamed.